overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 ###### Beards of Gentoo user's suddenly seem so short ;-D

 ### *This customized version of CLFS SVN multilib x86_64 is gratis for anyone to have, use, download, adjust, modify, distribute and redistribute!
-However if you write scripts for more packages you have to provide the code back to this repo or whereever this project will be located.
-This is probably conform to GPLv2 but right now I am to lazy to copy and paste it.
-See this linux system grow would be nice and to see it get more and more packages and in the end there can be one installer where a user choses from.
+However if you write scripts for more packages you have to provide the code back to this repo or wherever this project will be located.
+This is probably conform to GPLv2 but right now I am to lazy to copy and paste it.*

+### General Announcement

+*See this linux system grow would be nice and to see it get more and more packages and in the end there can be one installer where a user choses from.
 With dependency and collision check of course.
 I dont want to create a new major branch of Linux!
 We have enough distros.
 However having a from source compiled linux that is highly customizable to your needs and also beelding edge and ALSO NOT GENTOO is a great vision. :-P How would Lunduke say...
 "That would be totally rat..."*

-### General Announcement
 I did **not** use the adjective **free** since I do not mind linux systems using proprietary binary blobs.
 IMHO especially for high-performance GPUs and some firmware that is inevidable.

 I for my part will make this "distro" only a customized version for very modern systems.
 That is just because I can put just so many hours into this.
 And you dont wanna know how many hours since end of July 2017 went into this ;-).